Katrina Chen: Political career

 Chen was first elected to the legislature in the 2017 British Columbia general election.
 After the NDP formed government, Chen was appointed to the cabinet of John Horgan as Minister of State for Child Care.

 During her time as a cabinet minister, Chen led the Child Care BC plan to start a new social program in BC – an affordable, quality, inclusive early learning and care system for all families, and successfully negotiated the first Canada-Wide early learning agreement with the federal government with billions of new funding for child care.

-Chen was the Chair of the Child Care Working Group and served on many Cabinet committees including the Covid Working Group, Priorities and Accountability Committee and Social Initiatives Committee.
+Chen was the Chair of the Child Care Working Group and served on many Cabinet committees, including the COVID-19 Working Group, Priorities and Accountability Committee, and Social Initiatives Committee.

 As part of an initiative to increase the number of early childhood educators in the province, she has championed dual-credit programs throughout BC which will allow grade 11 and 12 students to earn post secondary credits toward early childhood careers.
-During her tenure, she led the implementation of over four dozens of new initiatives to bring down the cost of child care, to support the early childhood education workforce including the new wage enhancement program, and to accelerate the creation of new child care and before and after school care spaces across B.C. communities.
+During her tenure, she led the implementation of dozens of new initiatives to bring down the cost of child care, to support the early childhood education workforce including the new wage enhancement program, and to accelerate the creation of new child care and before and after school care spaces across B.C. communities.

 After Horgan announced his retirement as premier and party leader, Chen was suggested by pundits as a possible candidate in the party leadership election.
 Instead, she endorsed David Eby, doing so before Eby had announced his intentions.
 After Eby formally announced his leadership bid, Chen joined as co-chair of his campaign, alongside Ravi Kahlon.

-After Eby was successful in his leadership bid and sworn-in as premier, Chen was speculated to receive a major role in his cabinet.
-However, Chen declined to join the new cabinet, and stepped down in order to deal with long-term trauma.
-Chen has since been a vocal advocate for equity, child care, education, mental health, and anti-gender-based violence, drawing from her years of work and lived experiences.
+After Eby was successful in his leadership bid and sworn in as premier, Chen was speculated to receive a major role in his cabinet.
+However, Chen declined to join the new cabinet and later announced that she would not seek re-election in 2024, citing the need to address trauma resulting from gender-based violence.

+Current work

+Her children's book, A Stronger Home, was published by Orca Book Publishers in May 2025 and is dedicated to raising awareness about family violence and healing from a child's perspective.
+The book was shortlisted for the Christie Harris Illustrated Children's Literature Prize in 2026, along with several other recognitions.

+Chen is president of 安信 (AnXin) Community Savings Credit Union, the first credit union initiative dedicated to serving Chinese Canadians and Chinese-language communities in British Columbia.
+Chen is also an International Coaching Federation certified coach.

+Awards and recognition

+Chen was recognized as one of the Top 25 Canadian Immigrants in 2026.
+In 2019, Chen was recognized as one of Taiwan’s Top 10 Outstanding Young Persons (Overseas).
+She is also a recipient of the King Charles III Coronation Medal.